MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/QoS-in-Teams.md

 1. On the PC running Network Monitor, connect to the port that has been configured for port mirroring and start capturing packets.

-2. Make a call by using the Skype for Business client.
+2. Make a call by using the Teams client.
 Make sure media has been established before hanging up the call.

 3. Stop the capture.